opsone-ch/documentation/howto/nuxt.rst

 Getting Started with Nuxt.js
 ============================

 Nuxt.js is a framework to build Vue.js applications.
-See their `website <https://nuxtjs.org>`__ for more informations.
+To get more information, visit their `website <https://nuxtjs.org>`__.

 Create Website
 ==============